jakobzhao/geog328/README.md

 -   **Readings:** *To help you grasp the gist of the reading material, you can refer to the [study questions 1](modules/module05/readme.md) and [study questions 2](modules/module06/readme.md).*
     - [Web map service from GeoServer](https://docs.geoserver.org/latest/en/user/services/wms/index.html).
     - [Publish geospatial data on GeoServer](https://docs.geoserver.org/latest/en/user/gettingstarted/shapefile-quickstart/index.html).
+    - **Instructions for GeoServer Installation on Windows and Mac** If you are using Windows, please download the MSI file for [the stable version of GeoServer](https://geoserver.org/release/stable/) and proceed with the installation.
+For Mac users, download the [Platform Independent Binary version](https://geoserver.org/release/stable/) instead.
+Regardless of your operating system, it's essential to [install Eclipse Adoptium's OpenJDK](https://adoptium.net/temurin/releases/?version=11) beforehand to ensure a successful GeoServer installation.
+Please ensure you download version 11 of OpenJDK, as the latest version (version 2*) is not compatible.
+Mac users can follow [this tutorial](https://docs.geoserver.org/2.19.x/en/user/installation/osx_binary.html) for detailed instructions on installing GeoServer, as well as starting and shutting it down.
      - [Making asynchronous programming easier with async and await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) More recent additions to the JavaScript language are async functions and the await keyword, added in ECMAScript 2017.
 These features basically act as syntactic sugar on top of promises, making asynchronous code easier to write and to read afterwards.
 They make async code look more like old-school synchronous code, so they're well worth learning.
 This article gives you what you need to know.
     - [Making thematic map on the web](https://docs.mapbox.com/help/tutorials/create-a-map-with-data-visualization-component/).
     - [Add interactive makers to web maps](https://docs.mapbox.com/help/tutorials/custom-markers-gl-js/).